-Then encryption security of the composed pHE-CD, follows directly from Theorem~\ref{Composable security}, resulting in an $\text{IND-}q_e \text{-CPA}$ secure {\PCD}.

-The following theorem shows deletion security of the composition of an IND-$q_e$-CEA secure iKEM and an one-time EV-CD secure DEM-CD, resulting in an EV-$q_e$-CD secure pHE-CD.
+We define pHE-CD with information-theoretic certified deletion security by allowing $\mathcal{A}_1$ in the above definition to be a computationally unbounded quantum adversary; all other parts of the definition remain unchanged. \begin{theorem}[{Encryption Security}] If {\sf iK} is information-theoretically secure $\text{IND-}q_e\text{-CEA}$ and {\SD} is IND-OT secure, either computationally or information-theoretically, then {\PCD} is $\text{IND-}q_e\text{-CPA}$ secure, respectively computationally or information-theoretically. \end{theorem} The encryption security of the composed pHE-CD, follows directly from Theorem~\ref{Composable security}, resulting in an $\text{IND-}q_e \text{-CPA}$ secure {\PCD}.
+The following theorem {\mg state} deletion security of the composition of an IND-$q_e$-CEA secure iKEM and a one-time EV-CD secure DEM-CD, resulting in an EV-$q_e$-CD secure pHE-CD.
 Security proof reduces security of pHE-CD to the security of its two components.
-In the following we introduce our notations for the challenger and adversary for each cryptographic primitive.